Uber driver in Boston faces sexual assault charge

 His lawyer, Vikas Dhar, told the television station that his client is a “hard-working young man with no prior criminal convictions” and looks forward to a trial.

-A spokesperson for Uber spokeswoman told The Boston Globe that Singh no longer has access to the ride-hailing app.
+A spokesperson for Uber told The Boston Globe that Singh no longer has access to the ride-hailing app.

 “What’s been reported is deeply troubling,” the company said in a statement to the newspaper.
 “We thank local law enforcement for their swift action.”